lizardie/ERSA-WooW/index.md

 Contrary to what many people believe, there are very good alternatives to `Word` and `Powerpoint`.
 In the scientific world, though far less in the social sciences, the typesetting program `LaTeX` is often used.
 In many ways, including style, consistency, performance, and reproducability, `LaTeX` is far more superior than `Word`.
 The downside is that `LaTeX` has a far more steeper learning curve than `Word`.
 We therefore decided to give two introductionary workshops for those students who are interested in using `LaTeX` and are willing to give it a try.

+Moreover, being able to work with `LaTeX` enables you to understand why so many scientific application nowadays center around using plain `.txt` files, such as `GitHub`, `R`, `Stata` do files, scriptfiles for ArcGis, `HTML`, blogs and data one can derive from websites such as `Twitter` and `Google`.

-Be warned, deciding to use new tools are costly in terms of time.
+Be warned however, deciding to use new tools are costly in terms of time.
 However, in the end it is hopefully very rewarding, if not for only getting these pesky references right.
 Moreover, understanding `LaTeX` syntax might as well be helpful because most formulas used on internet (especially on Wikipedia) are created by `LaTeX` commands.

 ### Details